rosborne132/aaf-viewer/README.md

 ```

 ## Contributing
-We welcome contributions to the AAF Viewer project!
+We welcome contributions to the SG Viewer project!
 Please follow these steps to contribute:

 - Fork the repository on GitHub.
 - Clone your fork to your local machine and follow the "Getting Started" steps above to set up the development environment.